 The public is invited to attend our programs with speakers from local arts organizations as well as nationally and internationally known artists.

-Arts Advocates emphasize transparency and inclusivity and welcomes all new members who enjoy sharing their passion for the arts.
+Arts Advocates awards annual scholarships to talented students studying for careers in the arts.
+We support transparency and inclusivity and welcome new members who enjoy sharing their passion for the arts.

 Organized and chartered in 1969, the Fine Arts Society of Sarasota, Inc. is a 501(c)(3) not-for-profit organization originally dedicated to “supporting and stimulating the arts in Sarasota County.”

 In 2019, the organization's purpose was expanded to include all of the state of Florida, the mission was restated, “to inspire creativity, advance education and connect the community to the arts.”
 Because the members support all forms of art, the designation “Arts Advocates” is frequently used in informational and marketing materials.

 Over the years, Arts Advocates has acquired a collection of works of art.
 Until 2021, the over 50 pieces of art have been on display at the Van Wezel Performing Arts Hall.

 November 1969: Emily Holmes, Adrienne Robbins, Annamae Sandegren, Marion Storm, and M. Winnifred Clarke